ngwendoline2/LeosFlowerShop/Frontend-capstone/frontend/README.md

 Thank you for your interest in "LeosFlowerStore."
 For the latest updates and more about our services, visit LeosFlowerStore.

-Coded & Designed by Nate Wright
+Coded & Designed by Ng Leo